rickgorman/colleague.readme/README.md

 ## Quirks

 - **Pull notifications** - I'm not the type of person who enjoys push notifications.
 I check email a couple of times a day, I'll check Slack from time to time, but if it's after-hours, I ask that you call or text me if something's up.
 I'm not ignoring you; I'm protecting my own sanity.
 - **Flow state** - When I do manage to get into flow-state, I may not check email/Slack for hours on end.
-If something's on fire and I need to know, please send a strong notification or tap me on the shoulder.
+If something's on fire and I need to know, please send a strong notification.
 - **Long periods of silence before responding** - I choose my words carefully.
 If it seems like I'm thinking about something, you're right!
 That's exactly what I'm doing.
 My ask is that you give me a moment or two to come back to you with a response.
 - **Timeliness** - I make an effort to be on-time for meetings, and expect the same from others.
 If you're late to a meeting that I'm running, odds are that it started at the time we agreed to start.
 My ask is that you send a ping out if you expect to be late, that way we can work to adjust our agreed starting time.